Learn Architectural Concepts

 There’s more, far more, to this than we can go into here—whole books are written about using components in software design.
 For now, just remember this: Don’t treat a component like a page!

 In preceding sections we ignored Visualforce components.
 That seems unfair.
 After all, the many built-in Visualforce framework “tags” are just components by another name.
-Obviously, Visualforce has components, and Visualforce pages can use hundreds of the built-in “tags,” so that sounds pretty similar to Lightning components.
+Obviously, Visualforce has components, and Visualforce pages can use hundreds of the built-in “tags,” so that sounds pretty similar to Aura components.
 What’s the difference?

 Important note!
 We do have many customers creating custom Visualforce components effectively.
 Custom Visualforce components are good!
 Using them is great!
 They’re a sign of a sophisticated development shop, and usually lead to reduced costs of software development over time.
 We are not saying that Visualforce custom components are bad.